First Italian War of Independence: Failure of the Piedmontese counterattack

-The Piedmontese command organised an offensive by the 1st corps towards Mincio on 25 July, in order to make contact with the 2nd corps on the right bank and cut the supply line to the Austrians from the Quadrilateral.
+The Piedmontese command organised an offensive by the 1st Corps towards Mincio on 25 July, in order to make contact with the 2nd Corps on the right bank and cut the supply line to the Austrians from the Quadrilateral.

 However, Radetzky foresaw the Piedmontese action, turned around at Valeggio and attacked the Piedmontese for the northwest at Custoza and Sommacampagna.
 The 20,000 Italians on the spot were met by 40,000 Austrians.
-Radetzky was, therefore, able to split the forces of Charles Albert and defeat De Sonnaz before moving on to defeat Bava.
+Radetzky was, therefore, able to split the forces of Charles Albert and defeat de Sonnaz before moving on to defeat Bava.

 On 25 July, at Valeggio, at 11am, the Piedmontese offensive began and was soon stalled by an energetic counter-offensive.
-On the right bank of the Mincio, there was no sign of the 2nd corps of De Sonnaz, which had not arrived at the ordained time.
+On the right bank of the Mincio, there was no sign of the 2nd Corps of de Sonnaz, which had not arrived at the ordained time.

 East of the Mincio (on the left bank), Bava's forces were now split on the Valeggio-Sommacapagna line (southwest-northeast).
-Between 11am and 12:30pm, the Duke of Genoa at Sommacampagna (the right-wing) rebuffed three Austrian assaults, but at 1:30pm, after another attack by the 2nd Austrian corps, he had to retreat to Staffalo and Custoza.
+Between 11am and 12:30pm, the Duke of Genoa at Sommacampagna (the right-wing) rebuffed three Austrian assaults, but at 1:30pm, after another attack by the 2nd Austrian Corps, he had to retreat to Staffalo and Custoza.

-Charles Albert then ordered De Sonnaz, who had been asked not to intervene until 6pm, to come from Goito with part of his force, leaving the rest at Volta Mantovana with orders not to abandon their station except in extreme emergency situations.
-But De Sonnaz, discouraged by the events of the previous day, abandoned Volta too at midnight, without a fight.
+Charles Albert then ordered de Sonnaz, who had been asked not to intervene until 6pm, to come from Goito with part of his force, leaving the rest at Volta Mantovana with orders not to abandon their station except in extreme emergency situations.
+But de Sonnaz, discouraged by the events of the previous day, abandoned Volta too at midnight, without a fight.

-At 4pm, near Valeggio (the Piedmontese left-wing) further assaults of the Austrian 1st corps took place.
-The battle revived in the centre as well andon the Piedmontese right-wing, the Duke of Genoa was in danger of being outflanked, so at 5:30 pm, he ordered a retreat to Villafranca.
+At 4pm, near Valeggio (the Piedmontese left-wing) further assaults of the Austrian 1st Corps took place.
+The battle revived in the centre as well as on the Piedmontese right-wing, the Duke of Genoa was in danger of being outflanked, so at 5:30 pm, he ordered a retreat to Villafranca.

 With the left and right wings of the Piedmontese formation in retreat, the centre came under renewed attack at 6:30 pm and was forced to withdraw to Custoza.
 At 7:30 pm, after a final Austrian assault, it withdrew towards the Po river.
 Thus ended the Battle of Custoza on 25 July 1848, with 212 dead, 657 wounded, and 270 captured on the Italian side and 175 dead, 723 wounded, and 422 captured or deserted on the Austrian side.